ekozat/courses_select_manager/Documentation/sprint2_docs/userStories.md

 User Story:

-As a Bachelor of Science student, I want the ability to export the list of recommended courses from the Excel spreadsheet for reference or sharing with advisors.
+As a Bachelor of Science student, I want the ability to output the list of recommended courses in the Excel spreadsheet to new sheet for easier reference.

 Acceptance Criteria:
-- In the Excel spreadsheet, there should be an option to export the list of recommended courses, either as a downloadable file or by copying to the clipboard.
+- In the Excel spreadsheet, there should be an option to write the list of recommended courses, to the new sheet.
 - The export should include course names, prerequisites, and any other relevant information.
-- I should be able to choose the format of the export, such as a PDF, CSV, or Excel file.
-- This feature will provide convenience and flexibility in sharing and using the recommended course information outside of the spreadsheet.
+- This feature will provide convenience in reference and using the recommended course information.